confluentinc/ksql/docs/concepts/time-and-windows-in-ksql-queries.rst

     For example, imagine an analytics application that reads and processes the geo-location data reported from car sensors, and presents it to a fleet-management dashboard.
-In this case, processing-time in the analytics application might be milliseconds or seconds after event-time, like for real-time streaming pipelines based on Apache Kafka and KSQL, or it might be hours, like for batch pipelines based on Apache Hadoop or Apache Spark.
+In this case, processing-time in the analytics application might be many minutes or hours after the event-time, as cars can move out of mobile reception for periods of time and have to buffer records locally.

 Timestamp Assignment
 ====================